Back to Course

 Lectures

-The lecture videos for this course are some of the videos used by Dr. Whitmore for his college Principles of Earth Science course.
-Because of this some of the reading assignments and lecture numbers on his slides do not line up with the assignments of this course.
-Your assingments are all laid out here in your Compass Classroom.
+The lecture videos for this course are some of the videos used by Dr. Whitmore for his college level Principles of Earth Science course.
+Because of this, some of the reading assignments and lecture numbers on his slides do not line up with the assignments within this course.
+Your assignments are all outlined here in your Compass Classroom.

 Labs

-The labs in this course are designed to help you understand the material in a hands on and visual way.
-Some of the labs will only take a few minutes to complete while others may take a couple hours.
+The labs in this course are designed to help you understand the material in a more hands-on, visual way.
+Some of the labs will only take a few minutes to complete; others may take a couple of hours.
 All of the equipment needed is included in the lab kit with the exception of a few common household items.
 Have fun doing these labs!
 They are going to give you the skills that actual scientists use.

 Scripture Studies

-God is at the center of all things so it is important to continually remind ourselves of his presence even in a science class.
-These Scripture Studies are designed to reorient you to the truths found in Scripture.
+God is at the center of all things, so it is important to continually remind ourselves of His presence– especially in a science class!
+Scripture Studies are designed to reorient you to the truths found in Scripture.
 Each Scripture Study contains a prompt for you to think through while you read the assigned Scripture passages.
-Following the reading is a short-answer quiz for you to type up your response to the prompt.
+Following the reading is a discussion question for you to think about, write about, and discuss with your parent or teacher.

 Extra Resources